knope-dev/knope/docs/src/content/docs/reference/default-config.md

 Knope will create a package for each member.

 :::caution
-Only a subset of Cargo workspace features are currently supported, notably members have to be explictly listed, not using any `*`.
+Only a subset of Cargo workspace features are currently supported, notably members have to be explicitly listed, not using any `*`.
 :::

 ```toml title="Cargo.toml"